Passing the Baton: High Throughput Distributed Disk-Based Vector Search with BatANN: Experiments

+On the 5-server setup, \name{} achieves the lowest mean latency of all methods at 2737 $\mu$s, compared to 2902 $\mu$s for ScatterGather and 2919.10 $\mu$s for DistributedANN.
+When scaling to 10 servers, the increased inter-server communication pushes \name{}'s mean latency to 2972.55 $\mu$s.
+At this scale, ScatterGather achieves the lowest mean latency (2781.57 $\mu$s), while DistributedANN remains relatively stable (2891.68 $\mu$s).

-From \autoref{fig:dist_cmps_io_comparison}, we observe that the amount of disk I/O—the dominant bottleneck for latency in disk-based vector search \cite{guoAchievingLowLatencyGraphBased2025, jayaram_subramanya_diskann_2019}—remains nearly identical across both configurations. \autoref{fig:dist_cmps_io_comparison} further shows that the number of distance comparisons is almost the exact same in both settings.
+From \autoref{fig:dist_cmps_io_comparison}, we observe that the amount of disk I/O—the dominant bottleneck for latency in disk-based vector search \cite{guoAchievingLowLatencyGraphBased2025, jayaram_subramanya_diskann_2019}—remains nearly identical across both configurations. \autoref{fig:dist_cmps_io_comparison} further shows that the number of distance comparisons is almost identical in both settings.
 These similarities arise from the fact that both configurations search over the same global graph and therefore perform essentially the same amount of work per query.
 It also highlights the effectiveness of \autoref{alg:distributed-beam} at adapting the I/O pipeline in a distributed setting.
 The only meaningful difference is the higher number of inter-partition hops in the 10-server setup.
 Each hop requires transmitting a search state to another server, which incurs serialization and network-stack overhead.
 This additional communication cost accounts for the modest increase in end-to-end latency.

-ScatterGather latency is better than \name{} because its latency is only dependent on the slowest query for each of the disjoint partitions.
-These disjoint partitions are smaller than the global index, which is makes it faster to query them.
-Also, ScatterGather latency is lower for the 10 server configuration than with 5 servers, which is to be expected since the size of the index is halved.
+ScatterGather's latency is better than \name{} because it is only dependent on the time it takes to query the slowest partition.
+These disjoint partitions are smaller than the global index, which makes them slightly faster to query.
+For the same reason, ScatterGather latency is lower for the 10 server configuration, as the partitions are half as large.

+DistributedANN's latency remains fairly constant across both server configurations.
+Because the total number of hops remains unchanged for a global graph, the workload is simply spread in parallel across a larger number of scoring servers without adding more round-trips.